BIBB Logo

 Also: Anerkennungszuschuss des Bundes, „Zuschuss“

-The recognition grant provides financial support for the recognition procedures of foreign professional qualifications or higher education degrees.
+The recognition grant provides financial support for the procedures of foreign professional qualifications or higher education degrees.

 Financing